spilman6/courses/pages/modern-javascript/local-storage-and-json.md

 	</div>
 </details>

-> [!NOTE] There is an error with the code, inside of the `saveButton.addEventListener` function!
+> [!NOTE] There is an error with the code in the solution video.
+Specifically inside of the `saveButton.addEventListener` function.

 ```javascript
 const last = firstInput.value // incorrect